Battle of Fada: Prelude

 At the beginning of 1986 the Libyans controlled all Chad north of the 16th parallel.
 However, when France intervened in the country in Operation Sparrowhawk and Goukouni Oueddei and his People's Armed Forces rebelled against his former supporter Muammar Gaddafi, Libya's president, the situation became critical for the Libyan army and promising for Chad's President Hissène Habré.

-Certain that the French would protect Chad south of the 16th parallel, Habré started assembling his army, the Chadian National Armed Forces (FANT), at Kalaït, a logistic deposit built by France exactly at the 16th parallel, and which it had stocked with munitions, weapons and fuel.
+Certain that the French would protect Chad south of the 16th parallel, Habré started assembling his army, the Chadian National Armed Forces (FANT), at Kalaït, a logistic depot built by France exactly at the 16th parallel, and which it had stocked with munitions, weapons and fuel.
 France and the United States had equipped the FANT with a large number of Toyota pickups, and antitank and antiaircraft missile launchers, such as MILAN ATGWs.
 The FANT assault under the command of Hassan Djamous deployed almost 3,000 soldiers for the coming battle.